RichardBray/Scales-A-Pangolin-Story/README.md

 ### Haxe

+cast
-cast - changes the percieved type of a function/method without changing it's contents
+The `cast` keyword reinterprets the perceived type of an expression without changing its contents.

 using